-See the "Engine break-in" section on page 6-6 prior to operating the engine for the first time.
+See the "Engine break-in" section on page 6-4 prior to operating the engine for the first time.

-- 1. Set the parking brake.

-- 2. Turn the fuel cock to "ON".
+- Set the parking brake.
+(The engine can be started only when the rear brake lever is applied.) - 2.
+Turn the fuel cock to "ON".

-- 3. Turn the key to "ON" and the engine stop switch to " ∩".

-4. Shift the transmission into neutral.
-The neutral indicator light should come on.
-If the indicator light does not come on, have a Yamaha dealer check the electrical circuit.

-This model is equipped with an ignition circuit cutoff system.
-The engine can be started under the following conditions.

-- The transmission is in neutral. - The clutch is disengaged with the shift pedal and the drive select lever in any position.
-However, it is recommended to shift into neutral before starting the engine. - 5.
-Use the starter (choke) in reference to the figure:
+- Turn the key to "ON" and set the engine stop switch to "O". - Shift the drive select lever into the neutral position.
+(The neutral indicator light should come on.) - Use the starter (choke) in reference to the figure: